koushik-venkat/Random-Password-Generator/README.md

-A basic random password generator with React, tailwin
+A basic random password generator with React, tailwind